EthanWintill/braverats/README.md

 	- Another thing to add would be sound effects for clicking the cards and when the user wins or loses.
 	-  The last thing I will need to work on for this sprint is allowing the user to select a difficulty for the first player bot.
 - ** Ethan Wintill **:
-	- I want to make sure I am still on the same page as the rest of my team, because I have a schedule conflict with our normal meetings.
-I plan on taking asking in the groupme when everyone's free and announce when I'm working in bing so anyone on campus can swing by.
+	- I would like to make the AI more intelligent and, possible using a minimax alorithm
 - ** Laiba **:
 	- Assigned 3 front end tasks
 	- do a multiple commits a day and 1 push atleast no matter how small the change